chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/accordion.md

     - **Up** and **Down** arrows: when focused on a section header should navigate to the next/previous header.
     - This **should not** change the state of the section (if the section is hidden, it stays hidden).

-##### Markup

-The header should contain a `<button />` element that:
-The header should contain a <button> <a href="https://www.w3schools.com">element that:</a> </button>

-- Has the header text within it
-- Has aria-controls with the value set to the id of the body container that it controls and is associated with
-- When the content is hidden aria-expanded should be set to "false".
-- When the content is visible aria-expanded should be set to "true".
-- If the section cannot be closed set aria-disabled="true" along with aria-expanded="true"